 An L-ball is placed again on left pan and a good ball in right pan and last weigh done.

 There can only be two results and consequent conclusions:

-If left pan goes up the L-ball in it the fake ball, and,
+If left pan goes up, the L-ball in it is the fake ball, and,

 If the two pans balance perfectly, the kept aside R-ball is the fake heavier ball.

-Parting Question: Can you solve the puzzle in any different way?
+Parting Question: Can you solve the puzzle in a different way?

-If you seriously explore to find the answer, you may discover new ways to solve this not so easy puzzle, and also you would understand why we took a composite action and exchanged and kept aside balls at one go.
+If you explore to find the answer, you may discover new ways to solve this not so easy puzzle, and also you will understand why we took a composite action of exchanging and keeping aside balls simultaneously.

 Puzzles you may enjoy